 Portrait of a woman with long dark hair standing against a textured blue background, wearing a sleeveless top and a necklace.

-Juliane’s career as an opera singer and concert/oratorio soloist has taken her across Germany, Switzerland, Spain, Italy, Portugal and Hungary with notable performances at venues such as the Teatro Real Madrid, Opera Bern, Staatstheater Wiesbaden, Badisches Staatstheater Karlsruhe and the Casino Basel.
+Juliane’s career as an opera singer and concert/oratorio soloist has taken her across Germany, Switzerland, Spain, Italy, Portugal and Hungary with notable performances at venues such as the Teatro Real Madrid, the Opera Bern, the Staatstheater Wiesbaden, Badisches Staatstheater Karlsruhe and the Casino Basel.

 She has collaborated with world renowned cellist Jean-Guihen Queyras on Bachianas Brasileiras, the Philharmonie Baden-Baden and the SWR Experimentalstudio, performing a variety of works from G. P. Telemann and J. S. Bach to K. Stockhausen and L. Berio, showcasing her affinity for both classical and contemporary music—often drawing on her background as a violinist to interpret complex modern repertoire.

 In 2022, she made a striking impression in the world premiere of Georg Friedrich Haas’ Sycorax at Opera Bern in Switzerland, performing the role of Miranda.
+In addition she reprised her role as Cenicienta in Viardot’s Cendrillon—in a Spanish adaptation—at Opera Oviedo in Spain.

+A special prize at the Tenor Viñas Competition was awarded to her in 2021 and later that year she was selected for the Young Artist Programme “Crescendo” at Teatro Real Madrid.
 During her time with the program, she performed the principal role Cenicienta (Cinderella) in Pauline Viardot’s Cendrillon at Teatro Real de Madrid, Teatro de la Maestranza in Seville, and Teatro Echegaray in Málaga.

 Learn More